 , begging the question is there something more to this?
 With personal anecdotes in hand, Anthony walks listeners through the importance of understanding CBS and it’s perspective role in consciousness and death.

 36:13 Although the idea of “hallucinations” can be a loaded term, there is a possibility that these observed entities and beings are real but unseen to brains in neurotypical states.
 Greg and Anthony address the anomaly of UFOs leaving physical traces or people found with implants and rectify what the monoculture marginalizes as hallucinations.

-is complete without adding Dimethyltryptamine into the mix.
+No conversation involving consciousness is complete without adding Dimethltryptamine into the mix.
 With other researchers citing a connection between multi-generational alien abductions and experiences being linked to a possible heredity condition involving DMT dumps, Greg and Anthony discuss these theories and how DMT fits

 into the big picture.

 During his research, Peake found that schizophrenia is a decidedly common illness, affecting almost 1% of the global population, that sweeps through every continent and all cultures.
 Greg and Anthony discuss the implications of this in regard to the causes and functions of schizophrenia

 1:03:18 Because Peake has been able to integrate research from a variety of fields into his studies, he and Greg discuss the role of magic practitioners and esoteric traditions by giving context to their claims of communicating with entities and beings in the spirit world.